How to Make Copper Foil Easter Eggs DIY

 Frequently Asked Questions

 Use a paintbrush to thinly cover the item with the adhesive.
 Be sure to place your item on a plastic surface that won’t stick to the item.
 Try to cover all surfaces of the item with adhesive.
 Let the adhesive dry for 30 minutes.
-Gently lay a piece of the copper metal leaf on the item.
+Gently lay a piece of copper foil onto the item.
 Continue to cover with as many sheets as necessary.
-Don’t worry about spots that are missed as you will come back and add more copper later.
-Gently press down on the copper sheets to adhere the metal to the adhesive.
+Don’t worry about spots that are missed, as you will come back and add more copper foil later.
+Press down on the copper foil sheets to adhere the metal to the adhesive.
 I used my fingers (with gloves) and a dry brush to do this.

-Once the item is covered with metal leaf and completely dry, remove any extra leaf.
-Lightly add a complete coat of the sealer with a paintbrush so that the item will be protected.
+Remove any extra foil once the item is covered with copper foil and completely dry.
+Lightly apply a complete coat of the sealer with a paintbrush to protect the item.
 Let dry before use.

 Similar Posts